Skip to main content

 The Upholstery Bureau really wants you to enjoy your course and your time in the workshop.
 If you have some questions, let me answer a few here.

-Do you need to pay in advance for courses?
+Do I need to pay in advance for courses?

 Yes!
 And sometimes there are Early Bird offers (reducing the term fees) so you can keep an eye out for these.

-What happens if you have to cancel ?
+What happens if I have to cancel ?

 If you cancel more than 14 days before the start of the course, you will receive a full refund*(less any credit card charges).
 If you cancel less than 14 days, sadly, the Bureau cannot offer a refund, but you will receive a Credit Note.
 We can re-schedule your course up to 2 times.